formr/formr.github.io/methods.md

 ### Drop-downs Use Strings

-`input_select()` has a little trick up its sleeve: if you pass a string as the second parameter (instead of an array) it will look for the corresponding method name in the `class.formr.dropdowns.php` file.
+`input_select()` has a little trick up its sleeve: if you pass a string as the eighth parameter (instead of an array) it will look for the corresponding method name in the `class.formr.dropdowns.php` file.
 For instance, if you enter "state" it will automatically produce a menu containing all 50 US states.
 The other two methods that are included in the class are countries, which will produce a menu containing all of the countries in the world, and provinces, which will create a menu of all Canadian provinces and territories.

 What this boils down to is that, `class.formr.dropdowns.php` basically behaves as a plugin.
 If you wanted to add a list of motorcycles, for instance, all you would need to do is add the array of options (motorcycles) as a method to the Dropdowns class and then enter "motorcycles" as the second parameter.
 Take a look at the methods in the Dropdowns class for examples.